 - The history of finishing gemstones begins with working on metal plates giving shapes to gemstones with holding rough piece in fingers.

 - Initially in India people used to do this with hands using tools called as “Randa”, it is a tool with plated attached to rod on side like a dumbbell and on the other side of rod there was a thick white rope like thread holding a big bamboo stick using which metal wheel can be rotated.

 - On Rotating metal plate a green colored chromium oxide powder was used to finish the gemstone giving specific shape.

 - The above traditional system is still in use for soft and expensive diamonds and stones like “Emerald”, where high yield is very important.

 - With the invent of motors the hand randa is replaced with motor, now it’s just a high speed rotating metal plate fed with fine diamond powder mixed with coconut oil attached to motor but still in India pre-shape of rough stone is done with rough piece holding with fingers for better yield and desired shape.

 - The worker saves his finger tips covering them with balloons.

-- The shape of gemstone is decided giving directions to rough gem crystal with fingers on fast running metal plate.
+- The shape and causes of color in gemstone is decided giving directions to rough gem crystal with fingers on fast running metal plate.

 Advancement in gem cutting:-